apollographql/apollo/docs/source/platform/operation-registry.md

 ### Summary of changes

-The operation registry has been upgraded to improve observability and robustness.
-These changes include: a [**stable operation manifest location**](#manifest-storage-location), registry [**metrics in the UI**](#metrics-and-usage-statistics), apollo [**client:push diagnostics**](#operation-registration-observability), and [**variant/tag awareness**](#varianttag-awareness).
+The new release operation registry improves observability and robustness.
+These changes include: a [**stable operation manifest location**](#manifest-storage-location) based on a schema variant/tag rather than schema hash, registry [**metrics in the UI**](#metrics-and-usage-statistics), apollo [**client:push diagnostics**](#operation-registration-observability), and [**variant/tag awareness**](#varianttag-awareness).

-These update are designed to be transparent with a smooth upgrade path.
-To facilitate the upgrade, all versions of `apollo client:push` double-write to the new and old storage locations and the registry plugin reads from the new location and uses the old location as a fallback.
+These updates are designed to be transparent with a [smooth upgrade path](#upgrade-path).
+Since the operation manifest location has changed, all versions of `apollo client:push` double-write to the new and old storage locations, enabling seamless upgrade.
+Additionally the server's registry plugin can be upgraded immediately, because the plugin reads from the new location and uses the old location as a fallback, meaning the safelist will always be populated.

-> Note: Upgrading the apollo cli to `>2.13` requires some extra caution if a variant/tag is defined in the `apollo.config.js` in order to ensure the proper variant/tag during push
+> Note: upgrading the apollo cli to `>2.13` requires some extra caution if a variant/tag is defined in the `apollo.config.js` in order to [ensure the proper variant/tag during `apollo client:push`](#target-variantstags-other-than-currentdefault-no-varianttag).
+The changes are completely backwards compatible when using the Apollo platform without variants/tags.

 ### Upgrade path

-While this upgrade should not require additional work, we recommend running the new plugin with `dryRun` and `debug` enabled.
+While this upgrade does not require additional work, we recommend running the new plugin with `dryRun` and `debug` enabled before enforcing the safelist.
 To report metrics and use the new storage location, upgrade:

-- `apollo-server` or `apollo-server-<variant>` to `2.6.3`
+- `apollo-server` or `apollo-server-<variant>` to `>2.6.3`
 - `apollo-server-plugin-operation-registry` to `0.2.0-alpha.1`.

+In one line, run:

+`npm install apollo-server apollo-server-plugin-operation-registry`

 If operations have not been registered since June 6th, 2019, the plugin will fallback on the old location.
 With `debug` enabled, the plugin will log which